When a Tree Falls: Plot

-An old tree is going to get cut down and Cameron (Eric Stonestreet) is really upset about it since that tree means a lot to him.
+An old tree is going to get cut down, and Cameron (Eric Stonestreet) is really upset about it since that tree means a lot to him.
 Deciding to save the tree, he gets there and climbs up it.
-Mitchell (Jesse Tyler Ferguson) is not thrilled with this idea and he is trying to get him down but when Cameron has to leave and go to the theater after an emergency call, Mitchell is the one who ends up sitting on the tree.
-At the end of the day, they manage to save the tree and Cameron makes it on the newspaper.
+Mitchell (Jesse Tyler Ferguson) is not thrilled with this idea, and he is trying to get him down, but when Cameron has to leave and go to the theater after an emergency call, Mitchell is the one who ends up sitting on the tree.
+At the end of the day, they manage to save the tree, and Cameron makes it in the newspaper.

-Manny (Rico Rodriguez) and Luke (Nolan Gould) have to attend to a kid's party where they play different games and have fun.
-Games are not Manny's comfort zone.
-At the party are also the kids' parents and Jay (Ed O'Neill) and Phil (Ty Burrell) are the ones who accompanied Manny and Luke.
+Manny (Rico Rodriguez) and Luke (Nolan Gould) have to attend a kids' party where they play different games and have fun.
+Games are not in Manny's comfort zone.
+At the party are also the kids' parents, and Jay (Ed O'Neill) and Phil (Ty Burrell) are the ones who accompanied Manny and Luke.
 Jay, feeling that he does not belong there since he does not know anyone, tries to be funny by telling stories about Phil to make the other parents like him.
-Phil feels embarrassed and when he and Jay have to compete against each other after a bet, Phil is very aggressive.
+Phil feels embarrassed, and when he and Jay have to compete against each other after a bet, Phil is very aggressive.

 Gloria (Sofia Vergara) and Claire (Julie Bowen) decide to go together to the supermarket.
-Things do not go well and they end up at the store's police office for stealing.
-Claire tries to explain that there was a misunderstanding and that she was not trying to steal anything but she makes things worse.
-Gloria seeing that there is no other way out of this, she decides to pretend that she is in labor.
+Things do not go well, and they end up at the store's police office for stealing.
+Claire tries to explain that there was a misunderstanding and that she was not trying to steal anything, but she makes things worse.
+Gloria, seeing that there is no other way out of this, decides to pretend that she is in labor.

-Meanwhile, after her arrest for under-aged drinking and assault, Haley (Sarah Hyland) has to do some community service.
-Alex (Ariel Winter) sees that as her opportunity to revenge Haley for posting a bad picture of hers on Facebook in the past and embarrassing her.
+Meanwhile, after her arrest for underage drinking and assault, Haley (Sarah Hyland) has to do some community service.
+Alex (Ariel Winter) sees that as her opportunity for revenge against Haley for posting a bad picture of hers on Facebook in the past and embarrassing her.
 She goes to the place where Haley is working and tries to get an embarrassing picture of her.
-But things do not go the way she planned as she loses her phone and gets covered in mud and she is the one ending up on Facebook again.
+But things do not go the way she planned, as she loses her phone and gets covered in mud, and she is the one ending up on Facebook again.